ga-wdi-lessons/pseudocode/readme.md

 ### We Do: What does that look like?
 (15 min)

-Pseudocode should describe the entire logic of the algorithm so that programming becomes a task of translating line by line of pseudo code into real code.
+Pseudocode should describe the entire logic of the algorithm so that programming becomes a task of translating line by line of pseudocode into real code.

 For each of following, let's discuss why each one could be considered "Good" or "Poor" examples of pseudocode: